-- Project budget detail, to include match and other project funds. - Project timeline/milestones. - Estimated number of jobs that will be created or retained along with any other workforce impacts, if applicable. - Select environmental impacts, if applicable. - Select diversity, equity and inclusion impacts, if applicable. - Conflict of interest disclosure.
+- Enter the total estimated contingency costs. - Select environmental impacts, if applicable. - Select diversity, equity and inclusion impacts, if applicable. - Conflict of interest disclosure.

 Applicants Requesting \$50,000 or More, Excluding Tribal Governments

 Certification requirement that no current principals have been convicted of a felony financial crime in the last ten years.